cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-workstation.md

 slug: platform-in-depth-workstation
 title: Platforms In Depth - Workstastions
 ---

-- What is it
-  - differences between the two
-- what is it's purpose
-- how to create
-- how to patch/update
-- how to use

 ### Linux Workstation:

 - The Linux Workstation platform offers a flexible Ubuntu 22.04 cloud instance.